szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Fair warning, as with all abilities with cooldown, DO NOT use CTRL+R on Hexxat while it's on cooldown, as it may cause her to lose the ability entirely, since it destroys the effect that **returns** the ability to her.

+### Make Edwin's amulet nuanced in the privileges it grants to that snake (2250)

+There are no words to express how much I hate that Edwin is the best wizard to have along because of the absurdly overpowered amulet he has.
+He, like Haer'Dalis, represents another one of those instances I hate of an NPC going to always be better than CHARNAME in their class or kit.
+So now the item gives him something a bit more nuanced:

+- Removed the spell slot bonus madness: In BGEE, he gets *one* extra spell slot of levels 1 and 2.
+In BG2EE, this is extended to levels 3 and 4 too.
+That's it.
+It's a nice bonus, but not game breaking.
+- He gets a +2 to saving throws vs. conjuration spells of other wizards, which stacks with his normal +2 specialization bonus.
+- However, he has a -2 saving throw penalty against spells outside his specialization.
+- And finally, he always cast spells as if he was one level above his actual level.

 </details>

 ---